xyf2002/session_booking_bot/README.md

 ## Overview

-This Python-based automation tool helps members of the Edinburgh University Table Tennis Club automatically sign up for available practice sessions.
+This Python-based automation tool helps automatically sign up for available sessions.
 The bot uses Selenium WebDriver to navigate the SignUpGenius booking page, find available slots, and complete the registration process.

 ## Features